-If you’re a serious bread baker, you might want to skip the homemade shortcuts and invest in a gadget to help you proof.
-A proofing box (like this one) will maintain a consistent temperature and humidity inside, allowing you to get a perfect rise every single time.
+If you’re a serious bread baker, you might want to skip the homemade shortcuts and invest in a bread-making tool that helps you proof.
+A proofing box will maintain a consistent temperature and humidity inside, allowing you to get a perfect rise every single time.
 With a perfect yeast-friendly environment, this proofing box can help you proof bread a bit quicker than room temp, too.
 That’s a big win for serious bakers!
-That means more loaves of the good stuff in less time!
+That means more loaves of the good stuff in less time.

 A Few More Nontraditional Proofing Methods

-While I swear by the oven and boiling water method, you can still try a few other ways to proof bread when it’s a touch too cold inside.
+While we swear by the oven and boiling water method, you can still try a few other ways to proof bread even when it’s a touch too cold inside.

-If you’re a serious gardener, you can pull out a seed germination mat (like this one) and use that as well.
+If you’re a serious gardener, you can pull out a seed germination mat and use that as well.
 Set the temperature to around 80ºF for a nice rise.